 serious bleeding can have:

-early are more likely to develop an IVH.
-Those born very early or who are very
+are more likely to develop an IVH.
+Those born very early or who are very small are

 Blood vessels in babies born very early are not fully developed.
 Problems from